Residents who could lose voting rights paying for WCID plant

 Water district customers, who may soon lose their right to vote for the district’s board, are footing the bill for the plant, but the cities will not own it.
-Instead, the cities of Killeen, Harker Heights, Copperas Cove, Nolanville and Belton, will have the rights to buy water treated by the plant.
+Instead, the cities of Killeen, Harker Heights, Copperas Cove, Nolanville and Belton will have the right to buy water treated by the plant.

 The water district — Bell County Water Control and Improvement District No. 1 — is overseeing construction of the plant on the shores of Stillhouse Hollow Lake.
 The plant is scheduled for completion in early 2020, well past the original 2017 target date.

 “A good tour would be next to impossible right now,” Garrett said.
-Two previously scheduled tours have also been cancelled by the district due to weather conditions.
+Two previously scheduled tours were also canceled by the district due to weather conditions.

 According to the district’s recently posted meeting minutes, dated Oct.
 24, the main electrical building slab was to be poured Oct.
 25, and the sedimentation pour was partially complete but rain had affected the concrete pour.